I have worked in education and entertainment and am also an historian and businessman and currently studying at the Open University.

-No longer full of pigeons and home to the National Gallery, St Martins In the Fields church and a very famous monument of a very famous sailor, Trafalgar Square sits right in the very centre of London.
-Contrary to what people claim they've seen, Nelson does not wear an eye patch on his monument, nor did he ever wear one in real life.
-The lions were sculpted by Edwin Landseer, who painted the Monarch of the Glen, and were erected 25 years after the column.
+No longer full of pigeons and home to the National Gallery, the National Portrait Gallery, St Martins In the Fields church and a very famous monument of a very famous sailor, Trafalgar Square sits right in the very centre of London.
+Contrary to the popular image, or to what people claim they've seen, EH Baily's sculpture does not wear an eye patch, nor did Nelson ever wear one in real life.
+The bronze lions were cast by Edwin Landseer, who painted the Monarch of the Glen, and were erected 25 years after the column.
 Landseer also gave rise to the myth that St Bernard dogs carry brandy barrels around their necks after painting one in his "Alpine Mastiffs Reanimating a Distressed Traveller" painting.
-Brandy would kill someone who had hypothermia.
-There are still scorch marks on the base of the column from celebratory fires lit at the end of the First World War.
+Brandy would in fact kill a hypothermia sufferer.
+There are still scorch marks on the base of Nelson's Column from celebratory fires lit at the end of the First World War.

-Up until the millennium, Trafalgar Square was the main gathering place of a New Years Eve, where drunken revellers would leap into the fountains.
+Until the entire square was pedestrianised in the early 21st century, Trafalgar Square was the main place to catch a night bus in London and was always full of worse for wear post-clubbers at all hours of the morning.
+Up until the millennium, it was the main gathering place of a New Years Eve, where drunken revellers would leap into the fountains.
 Now, with the fireworks every year, Waterloo has become the place to be if you enjoy being jammed in a crowd for hours unable to move.